sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 Extraction coverage is a score that measures how fully an extraction captured all the data in the document.
 For example, a coverage score of 70% for an extraction with no validation errors means that 30% of fields were null.
 A low percentage can indicate a poor-quality extraction, or it can indicate that a document type is sparsely filled out.
 For example, supplemental forms in insurance applications or supplemental schedules in tax forms can return many nulls, since these forms are often left blank.

-For that reason, you can set your own ranges for each document type to assess coverage success.
-For example, if you know that home inspectors typically fill out 60 to 70 out of 100 of your target fields in their reports, you'd set a range of 60%-100% for your `home_inspection_report` document type to assess extraction success.
-In contrast, if you know that 1040 tax forms typically have all your target fields filled out, you'd set a range of 95%-100% or even 100%-100% to assess extraction success for the `tax_form` document type
+Since coverage success criteria can vary by document type, you can set your own ranges for each document type in the Sensible app.
 To set ranges for coverage for past extractions, click **Dashboard** and scroll to the **Extraction coverage** section.
 Then configure your document type and coverage filters:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/dashboard_coverage.png)

 In the preceding screenshot, 0 out of 16 extractions that used the `wells_fargo_savings` configuration in the `bank_statements` document type in the past 7 days scored in the coverage range 60% -100%.

+By examining past extractions by document type, you can determine your own coverage ranges for each document type.
+For example, if you know that home inspectors typically fill out 60 to 70 out of 100 of your target fields in their reports, you'd set a range of 60%-100% for your `home_inspection_report` document type to assess extraction success.
+In contrast, if you know that 1040 tax forms typically have all your target fields filled out, you'd set a range of 95%-100% or even 100%-100% to assess extraction success for the `tax_form` document type.

  You can also get daily coverage scores using the Sensible API's [statistics](ref:statistics) endpoint.
 For more information about how Sensible calculates coverage scores, see **Coverage calculation**.
 TODO word link better